-Okay, the end kinda turns into some court-room drama, that makes you want to scratch your eyes off, the dialogue is so boring and lacks the swift arguments we are used to on court shows like How to Get Away With Murder and Suits.
+The end kinda turns into some court-room drama, that makes you want to scratch your eyes off, the dialogue is so boring and lacks the swift arguments we are used to on court shows like How to Get Away With Murder and Suits.
 The court scenes just drag on and on, with some great interrogations, and some uncalled for ones, like Haley–the lawyer, interrogating a 10 year old boy was outright ridiculous.
 Grace gets very humane in this episode though as she lets her guards down, and rushes to feel good for even 10 seconds with Jonathan, It’s so annoying to watch, but it’s also so realistic, cause it’s something women are so very susceptible to do, and that is rush back to someone that has hurt us a million times over, just because we need some sort of physical contact to feel normal.
-(PSA Ladies: We are above this shit!).
+(PSA Ladies: We are way above that!).

 So, yeah, there goes another HBO show thriving off Sexuality, Violence, Luxury and Thrill, intertwining them together, to give us a beautiful piece of art.
 Despite it’s flaws and failure to perfectly hit the benchmark expected of the show and it’s cast, I’d still recommend the series to lovers of all things mystery and thriller.
 The show does indeed serve it’s purpose and gives us timeless American entertainment, just as expected, of David E.Kelley and the HBO Family.

 P.S.
 The plot of the series was gotten from the book, You should have known, by Jean Hanff Korelitz, so if you loved the series so much you can’t get enough, you should probably dive into that.